-Formal customer insight research, should aim to understand the main problems and issues confronting your target customers.
+Formal customer insight research should aim to understand the main problems and issues confronting your target customers.
 It should describe all of the obstacles they face, as well as the relative importance of each.
 It should also define the relative importance of the platforms by which they seek information and the content types they seek at each point of the buyer journey.

 Step 3: Conduct keyword research

 At some point during the purchasing process, everybody uses a search engine.
-Understanding the keywords they use is not just a smart idea for customer-based marketing; it is a basic requirement of the company to recognise the keywords your customers use while searching for knowledge.
+Understanding the keywords they use is not just a smart idea for customer-based marketing; it is a basic requirement of the company to recognize the keywords your customers use while searching for knowledge.

 Keyword research helps you to get into the customers’ heads and discover what they are thinking at the precise moment when they have a content need.
 So, my recommendation is that any company develop a search-driven marketing approach to help build out long-term relationships.

-4. Create solutions for customers’ needs and deliver value
+Step 4: Create solutions for customers’ needs and deliver value

-A customer-driven marketing strategy is pointless if you cannot create solutions that your customer’s value and need.
 Your preliminary customer research should inform you of what your customers truly desire.
 You can then use this market intelligence to create products and services that meet their requirements.
 This approach, of course, is diametrically opposed to what many businesses do, which is to decide on their products and services first and then seek customers to buy them!

 Advertising and traditional marketing methods are no longer required with a customer-first strategy because you don’t have to go out and find your customers – they’re already right there telling you what you want.
 The hard work is done if you truly listen to what they have to say.